FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

 [ OK ] FINISHED - start container with: cic start cic_container-xxxxxxxxxxxxxxxx
 ```

-As you can see, the `user_groups` variable has been successfully used within the loop.
+As you can see, the `user_group_mappings` variable has been successfully used within the loop.

 ### Nested loops
 Putting one loop within another is also possible.
 In order to surround a group of tasks with a loop they must be imported using the `include_tasks` plugin.
 The tasks below doing the following:

 - print a message to say that the group defined in the `group_name` variable is being created
-- print loop through the list defined in the `users` variable and print a message for item in it.
+- `loop` through the list defined in the `users` variable and print a message for item in it.

 ```YAML